 All used BMW Aircon Compressors listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for BMW are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for BMW from premium breaker yards from across the UK.

 About Aircon Compressors

 Your car's air conditioning system conditions the air, which means whilst cooling the air in your car down, it also helps to ensure there isn't too much moisture in your car, so it stops the air getting too humid.
 Your car's air conditioning unit also cleans the air in your car by filtering the dust and other particles from the air inside your car.

 The BMW aircon compressor, also referred to as the aircon pump, is usually found at the front of the engine, immediately inside the car grill.
 It looks similar to a small motor with a big wheel on the end of it, which is an electrically operated clutch that turns the compressor on and off when more cool air is required.
 The BMW aircon compressor is powered by a serpentine belt which is attached to the crankshaft of the car's engine.

 The BMW aircon compressor is at the heart of the car's air conditioning system and its role is similar to that of a heart, in that it pumps the refrigerant gas around the closed loop air conditioning system to the aircon condenser.
 The aircon compressor, therefore, has a vital part to play and if it is damaged or faulty the entire air conditioning system will suffer.
 The BMW aircon compressor works by using heat from the air in the car, pressurising it into hot gas and then pumping it into the aircon condenser, where it is cooled and then pumped into the aircon evaporator and flows into the car as cold air.
 This whole process is then repeated over and again.